Skip to main content

 Namespacing

-The reason for this namespacing is because, unlike other events, you might legitimately want the same name for different interrupts (eg a smart prompt that has elements triggered from different interrupts).
+The reason for this namespacing is because you might legitimately want the same name for different operations (eg a smart prompt that has elements triggered from different interrupts).

 See Also